ART OF INDIGENOUS STORYTELLING , MUSIC, THEATRE, DANCE

-If labels are to be applied, 'Lore' is probably closer because it invokes a teaching, or the act of being taught by someone who has knowledge of a particular group or subject matter of a traditional nature.
-But lose the preface word "Folk"!!
-We are talking about a noble people whose rich, passionate 'stand alone' history, culture and social organizations are grounded in a certain set of non-folksy deep knowledge and values!
+If labels are to be applied 'Lore' is probably closer because it invokes a teaching, or the act of being taught by someone who has knowledge of a particular subject of a traditional nature.
+Please lose the preface "FOLK".
+We are talking about a noble people whose rich, passionate, "stand alone" history, culture and social organizations are grounded in a set of deep knowledge and values!

 A SINGLE DEITY OR SUPREME BEING?

 To believe this was to disbelieve that the secular and supernatural worlds were inter-connected cohesive spheres of activity in which all living beings played an equal role.
 To the Tsimshian, for example, there are no Creation stories per se because it was assumed the world was always there.
-There are however, a myriad of Raven stories.
-Raven is not a Creator figure, but a Culture Hero responsible for bringing order to a pre-existing world that was in chaos.
-Raven brought food, light, fixed the tides, brought supernatural beings under control, gave humans their first conscious thought.
+ASs noted above, there are however, a myriad of Raven stories.

 For many tribes, there was no supreme puppeteer directing the action; each living being had its own gifts and talents, and as long as everyone knew their place and did their job, the world hummed in unison for another day.
 In other words, Indigenous people did not see themselves as superior to the rest of the natural world - everyone was thought of as equal, intelligent, self-directed and able to communicate their gifts and talents for the greater good of the whole.